MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users/New-MgBetaUserOutlookTaskFolderTask.md

----
+﻿---
 external help file: Microsoft.Graph.Beta.Users-help.xml Module Name: Microsoft.Graph.Beta.Users online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.users/new-mgbetauseroutlooktaskfoldertask
 schema: 2.0.0
-ms.prod: outlook
 ---

 # New-MgBetaUserOutlookTaskFolderTask

 ## SYNOPSIS
 Create an Outlook task in the specified task folder.
-The POST method always ignores the time portion of startDateTime and dueDateTime in the request body, and assumes the time to be always midnight in the specified time zone.
+The POST method always ignores the time portion of startDateTime and dueDateTime in the request body, and assumes the time \nto be always midnight in the specified time zone.

 ## SYNTAX